Gloria Richardson: After Cambridge movement

 Richardson was criticized during and after the Cambridge movement on her role as a female leader.
 Many local and national figures said that she should have denounced the violence outright, but she continued to believe in self-defense.
 Later, Richardson was arrested again.
 Officials made one attempt to institutionalize her as mentally incompetent, but did not succeed.
-President John F. Kennedy described Cambridge as a town that had “lost sight of what demonstrations are about” because of the violence that had occurred.
+President John F. Kennedy described Cambridge as a town that had "lost sight of what demonstrations are about" because of the violence that had occurred.
 But Richardson believed that the people who had been provoked and had endured generations of segregation were going to resist until change was achieved in Cambridge.

-Such leaders as Martin Luther King Jr. and John Lewis urged Richardson to be “less confrontational and more compromising,” but Richardson refused to comply.
+Such leaders as Martin Luther King Jr. and John Lewis urged Richardson to be "less confrontational and more compromising," but Richardson refused to comply.
 She disagreed strongly with King, Kennedy, and many others who mistakenly thought that she was an advocate for violence.
 She believed in nonviolence as a first step in demonstrations, but encouraged physical force as self-defense if confronted with threats.
-People around her noted that if Richardson was on “your side, you didn’t need anybody else”.
-Many Black church leaderes distanced themselves from Richardson, and some movement and local civil rights activists also avoided associating with her.
+People around her noted that if Richardson was on "your side, you didn't need anybody else".
+Many Black church leaders distanced themselves from Richardson, and some movement and local civil rights activists also avoided associating with her.
 Some people believed her political approach was too intense, and her movement began to falter.
 Richardson was criticized by most radical Black male activists, who tended to be conservative in terms of gender roles.
 Her actions were perceived to be inappropriate for a woman.

-Richardson’s contribution helped to reshape the stereotypical role of women.
+Richardson's contribution helped to reshape the stereotypical role of women.
 She expanded the range of female involvement.
 She laid the groundwork for African Americans as female politicians and feminists, and people of the LGBTQ community.
 Richardson demonstrated that even women who lived in small towns have a voice.

 As a result of this movement, federal dollars began to flow to Cambridge facilities, including parks, schools, streets, public housing, and other projects.
 However, discrimination against the Black community continued despite the legal end of segregation.